ripienaar/gwtf/README.md

 By default completed tasks are not shown:

     % gwtf list
-        1    this is another test task to demonstrate
+        1 D   2012-03-10 this is another test task to demonstrate

     Items: 1 / 2

 But you can list all tasks:

     % gwtf ls -a
-        0 C  this is a test task
+        0 C   2012-03-10 this is a test task
-        1    this is another test task to demonstrate
+        1 D   2012-03-10 this is another test task to demonstrate

     Items: 1 / 2

+The _C_ and _D_ flags indicate that item 0 is Closed while item 1 has a full Description that you can view with the show command

 Editing a task
 --------------